bacalj/serial-try/readme.md

 2. Once you have confirmed it's running on the arduino, close Arduino IDE to not complicate access to port.

-3. Serve this page, e.g. `python3 -m https.server --cgi 8081` and vist it at the full localhost domain, eg. `http://localhost:8081/`.
+3. Serve this page, e.g. `python3 -m http.server --cgi 8081` and vist it at the full localhost domain, eg. `http://localhost:8081/`.
-_(if you go to the `https://[::]:8081/` url that python gives you it will not load the Serial API)_.
+_(if you go to the `http://[::]:8081/` url that python gives you it will not load the Serial API)_.

 4. Click "Connect to Serial".